 I don’t think it is and we can see many examples today where big companies are changing the packaging.
-Supermarket chains all over the world starting to leave packaging completely behind.
+Supermarket chains all over the world starting to leave packaging entirely behind.
 Starbucks is dropping the straw in 2020.
 Hi Fly is the first airline to use only biodegradable utensils.

-- As of August 2017, anyone in Kenya who’s found using, producing, or selling a plastic bag faces up to four years in jail, or a $38,000 fine.
+- As of August 2017, anyone in Kenya who’s found using, producing, or selling a plastic bag faces up to four years in jail or a $38,000 fine.

 - On July 30, 2017, its independence day, the Pacific nation of Vanuatu announced the beginning of a phasing out of plastic bags and bottles.
 When implemented, it will ban the use or importation of single-use plastic bags and bottles — and it will make Vanuatu the first Pacific country to launch such a ban.